AusBoone/Melody-Generator/README.md

 - `--counterpoint` generates a contrapuntal line based on the melody.
 - `--base-octave N` sets the starting octave of the melody (0-8,
   default: 4).
+- `--list-keys` prints all supported keys and exits.
+- `--list-chords` prints all supported chords and exits.
 - `--play` previews the resulting MIDI file using FluidSynth when available and falls back to the system player otherwise.
 - `--soundfont PATH` uses the specified SoundFont when playing the file with